Skip to content

 message scheduled list

 List pending scheduled messages.
-Pass --channel to narrow the result to one conversation, or omit it to ask Slack for the workspace-visible scheduled messages for the active token.
+Pass --channel to narrow the result to one conversation, or omit it to ask the Slack API for the workspace-visible scheduled messages for the active token.

 slick message scheduled list --channel C1234567890 --limit 20 --output=json